 How Can You Tell If You Have Taste Bud Swelling?

 Inflamed taste buds look like small, red, round bumps on the tongue.
-However, an inflamed taste buds tongue can appear white or contain blisters.
-If you are concerned about a particularly large taste bud, visiting a highly reputable dentistry office might be a good idea.
+However, aggravated taste buds tongue can appear white or contain blisters.
+If you are concerned about a particularly large taste bud or a long taste bud, visiting a highly reputable dentistry office might be a good idea.
 The doctor will take a careful look at your oral health and help you figure out what causes swollen taste buds in your mouth.
 A dentist will also confirm that your painful taste bud isn’t something more serious like oral cancer.

 How Do You Treat Enlarged Papillae?